As with most python packages, simply use pip to install from PyPi.

 pyconll is also available as a conda package on the pyconll

 channel.
-Only package 2.2.0 and newer are available for conda at the
+Only packages 2.2.0 and newer are available on conda at the

 conda install -c pyconll pyconll

-This tool is intended to be a minimal, low level, and
+This tool is intended to be a minimal, low level, expressive

 creates a thin API on top of raw CoNLL annotations that is simple and